Tesla: More Musk Double Talk

 On Monday, shares of Tesla (TSLA) were down more than 3%.
 While some are blaming the decline on a potential accident involving the Autopilot system, I'm more interested in the comments made by CEO Elon Musk over the weekend.
-While Musk tried to reign in expectations for the company moving forward, he seemed to forget that he was the one who has created such lofty expectations.
+While Musk tried to rein in expectations for the company moving forward, he seemed to forget that he was the one who has created such lofty expectations.

 First, Musk has taken another potential Model 3 option off the table.
 Earlier this year, he had said that a solar roof on the vehicle would probably be an option.
 Over the weekend, he basically killed the idea, coming to the conclusion it just wasn't practical.
 For those deposit holders waiting for options like this, you may need to wait several more years.

 This isn't the first time Model 3 options have been backtracked, at least initially at launch, with things like the dual-motor being pushed back in production for simplicity of orders.
 This also represents another take down of Tesla's solar potential.
 After reducing installations from SolarCity, we're still waiting on the solar roof launch that was supposed to happen last month.

 That wasn't the only headline grabbing news over the weekend, however, when Musk spoke at the National Governors Association summer meeting.
 He again talked about the company's stock price reflecting a lot of optimism, and this isn't the first time he's talked about shares being overvalued.
 Of course, he shouldn't be saying this if he wants to raise equity anytime soon, because further price declines result in more and more dilution for investors.
 However, the second half of the following piece from the above linked article really grabbed my attention: